 Your baggage can be delivered by mules.
 But we don’t recommend it, because we are against the use of animals.
 We don’t like this idea.
+We read stories about how the mules stumbled with exhaustion from excess luggage, often young and healthy tourists.
 Pack Mules must be reserved online before your visit.
 All Pack Mules must be booked in advance of your visit at HavasupaiReservations.com.
-Between Hilltop Trailhead and Campground Entrance and Back it costs $400 round-trip (2019).
+Between Hilltop Trailhead and Campground Entrance and Back it costs $400 round-trip (2020).
 Fees are per Pack Mule.
 One Pack Mule can carry up to 4 bags.
 Maximum weight: 32 pounds per bag.

 The maximum baggage size is 36 inches long, 19 inches wide, 19 inches tall.
 Visitors should drop bags off by 10 am at Trailhead, and 7 am at Campground.
 Packs arrive up top around 11 am and down below at around 2 pm.